plotdb/uploadr/README.md

 File upload library, including:

- - [client side](#client-side) - upload widget, file list viewer ( with pug template ) and provider adopters.
+ - [client side](#client-side) - upload widget, file list viewer ( with pug template ) and provider adapters.
  - [server side](#server-side) - API endpoint for file storing with Express

 ## Client Side

 In browser context, we need widgets for both file uploading and file choosing.
-Both parts share the same basic usage as described below; other parts will be covered separatedly in following sections.
+Both parts share the same basic usage as described below; other parts will be covered separately in following sections.

 ### Installation